Another example from the CDC:

 Our Professor Booy also said in this video that “thousands and millions” of children have died from measles, in an attempt to emphasise the danger of measles.

 What is he talking about?
 We had 21 deaths per year from measles in Australia, about 450 per year in the US and around 100 per year in the UK, over the decade before the vaccine – where were the thousands and millions?
 The nineteenth century?
 The third world?
 How are they relevant?

 It should be obvious that if measles deaths were declining steeply in the decades up until 1970, then those complications that didn’t result in death, such as pneumonia and encephalitis, would have been coming down too, and would have continued to do so without the vaccine.
 Because it is the complications that cause death.

 With encephalitis, the authorities say the vaccine lowered measles encephalitis, and this is true, because with measles cases drastically reduced, there had to be fewer cases of measles encephalitis.

-To see if the measles vaccine was really of benefit (i.e. stopped healthy children from developing encephalitis), we would need to look at encephalitis cases from all causes, before and after the measles vaccine.
+To see if the measles vaccine was really of benefit regarding encephalitis, we would need to look at encephalitis cases from all causes, before and after the measles vaccine.

 A Finnish researcher did this, and found that measles vaccination reduced the rate of encephalitis cases from all causes, but did not reduce the number of severe cases.
 And the rate from all causes increased again anyway, after a few years, because encephalitis is a disease of susceptibility—any number of pathogens can cause it, and if one is removed others will step up to the plate in a susceptible person.
 For an explanation see this video (24:50 to 29:30) and these papers: here and here.